primaryodors/primarydock/SCRIPTING.md

 Example:
 ```
 MCOORD Ag 1 %res1 %res2 %res3 %res4			# Coordinate Ag+ to the residues indicated by the variables.
-MCOORD Th8 Cu 2 123 154 203 259 			# Coordinate Cu2+ to the indicated residues, forming thiolates of any cysteines or selenolates of selenocysteines.
+MCOORD Th8 Cu 2 123 154 203 259 			# Coordinate Cu2+ to the indicated residues, forming thiolates of any cysteines.
 MCOORD YAr Zn 2 123 234 356 YO 467			# Coordinate Zn2+, cation-pi bonding any tyrosines except the last listed residue.
 ```